WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 #### Redirects

 As mentioned in the explainer above, `reportEvent` beacons are POST requests and carry `eventData` in the request's body.
 The same will be true for automatic `reserved.top_navigation` requests.
 Note that for any server redirects of the initial request, the browser sends a GET request and does not include the initial request's body.
 For attribution registration flow, if the `eventData` needs to be used as part of the redirected request, it must be explicitly passed on as part of the redirect URL.

+##### Enrollment Requirement

+For redirects, the redirect URL is not checked for enrollment and attestation.
+This is because the browser does not add any data directly to the redirect URL.
+Only the initial reporting destination is checked for attestation for Protected Audience API.
+The initial reporting destination is responsible for acting accordance with its attestation if it decideds to share any data via the redirect.

 ### API to populate event data for reserved.top_navigation